Guide to Substance Abuse Rehab & Treatment Programs Near Me

 - Naloxone is often used in combination with buprenorphine to further discourage abuse.
 Combination buprenorphine/naloxone medications (Suboxone, Bunavail, Zubsolv) are often used later on during opioid addiction treatment to maintain compliance.
 The naloxone component does not become active unless the medication is altered and abused via injection.
 If this happens, it can precipitate a more significant withdrawal syndrome.

-What Is a Holistic and Therapeutic Approach For Treating Substance Abuse?
+What Is a Holistic and Therapeutic Approach for Substance Abuse Rehab?

 Behavioral therapies are typically considered the gold standard in substance abuse treatment.7